bluehalo/ngx-leaflet-draw/README.md

 > Provides Leaflet Draw integration into Angular.io projects.
 Compatible with Leaflet v1.x and Leaflet Draw 1.x

 > Now supports Angular v9, Ahead-of-Time compilation (AOT), and use in Angular-CLI based projects
+> Given the lack of activity in the Leaflet.draw project, we are unlikely to extent this plugin with additional functionality beyond Angular upgrades.

 ## Table of Contents